PronovixOutlearn/outlearn-d8coder/modules/grounding.md

 ## A Peek at Traits in Drupal 8

-Although traits are not widely used in Drupal 8, you should now what to avoid about them.
+Although traits are not widely used in Drupal 8, you should know what to avoid about them.

 <!-- @link, "url" : "https://drupalize.me/blog/201503/dependency-injection-traits-drupal-8", "text" : "I will not use Traits for dependency injection", "title" : "A Peek at Traits in Drupal 8", "description" : "Have you ever gone to the grocery store and bought something that you already had in your pantry?
 Sometimes I forget to peek into the dark corners of my cupboard before heading out to the store" -->